mnamesujit/github_dev_finder/README.md

 In Github Dev Finder we can find detail github information of any github user.

 And in this site we can input github username of any user and get detail info.
-And enabled Dark and light theme
+ - And enabled Dark and light theme
+ - Added shortcut to search with enter key press